search

 Content Delivery Network (CDN) Settings

-The WP-Rocket plugin supports most CDN providers, including Amazon, Cloudfront, Max CDN, and more.
-I won’t go into detail on this part since the settings may vary between CDN providers.
-If you want more details on this, check the WP-Rocket documentation.
+WP-Rocket supports most CDN providers, including Amazon, Cloudfront, Max CDN, and others.
+I won’t go too deep here because the exact setup depends on your CDN.
+If you need the details, check the WP-Rocket documentation.

 Heartbeat API

-The Heartbeat API in WordPress can often be a hidden factor contributing to server overload and slower website performance.
+The Heartbeat API in WordPress is often an overlooked source of extra server load and slower performance.

-WP Rocket offers built-in options to manage and optimize the Heartbeat API directly from the plugin settings.
-By reducing or disabling Heartbeat requests in areas such as the admin dashboard, post-editing pages, or the frontend, it is possible to improve website performance in certain scenarios.
+WP Rocket includes built-in controls for the Heartbeat API right in the plugin settings.
+Reducing or disabling Heartbeat requests in places like the admin dashboard, post editor, or frontend can improve performance in some cases.

 For more details about the Heartbeat API and how to configure it effectively using WP Rocket, check out my guide on Optimizing Heartbeat API Settings with WP Rocket.